OlivierLD/raspberry-coffee/README.md

  Prompt> . ./set.gradle.env
 ```

-<i>Note:</i> If you are behind a firewall, you need a proxy.
+> _Note:_ If you are behind a firewall, you need a proxy.
 Mention it in all the files named <code>gradle.propetries</code>, and in <b>all</b> the <code>build.gradle</code> scripts, uncomment the following two lines:
 <pre>
 // ant.setproxy(proxyhost: "$proxyHost", proxyport: "$proxyPort") //, proxyuser="user", proxypassword="password")
 // compileJava.dependsOn(tellMeProxy)
 </pre>

 ---
-### Developing **on** the Raspberry PI, or Developing **for** the Raspberry PI ?
+### Developing _on_ the Raspberry Pi, or Developing _for_ the Raspberry Pi ?

 To write code, the simplest editor is enough.
 I have used `vi` for ages, mostly because this was the only one available, but also because it _**is**_ indeed good enough.
-`vi` is available on the Raspberry PI, `nano` too, graphical editors like `gedit`, `geany` are even easier to use, on a grahical desktop.
+`vi` (and `vim`) is (are) available on the Raspberry Pi, `nano` too, graphical editors like `gedit`, `geany` are even easier to use, on a grahical desktop.

-All the code provided here can be built from Gradle (all gradle scripts are provided), _**on the Raspberry PI**_ itself.
+All the code provided here can be built from Gradle (all gradle scripts are provided), _**on the Raspberry Pi**_ itself.
-The Raspberry PI is self sufficient, if this is all you have, nothing is preventing you from accessing **_all_** the features presented here.
+The Raspberry Pi is self sufficient, if this is all you have, nothing is preventing you from accessing **_all_** the features presented here.

 But let us be honest, Integrated Development Environments (IDE) are quite cool.
 In my opinion, IntelliJ leads the pack, and Eclipse, JDeveloper, NetBeans follow.
 Cloud9 provides amazing features, on line.
 Smaller ones like GreenFoot, BlueJ are also options to consider.

-Those two last ones might be able to run on a Raspberry PI, but forget about the others..., they use way too much RAM.
+Those two last ones might be able to run on a Raspberry Pi, but forget about the others..., they use way too much RAM.
  The features they provide definitely increase productivity, and when you use them, you learn as you code.
 Code-insight, auto-completion
  and similar features are here to help.
 And I'm not even talking about the *remote debugging* features they provide as well.

- So, as the Raspberry PI is not the only machine on my desk, I develop on a laptop using IntelliJ (with several GigaBytes of RAM, like 8, 16, ...), and I use `scp` to transfer the code to (and possibly from) the Raspberry PI.
+ So, as the Raspberry Pi is not the only machine on my desk, I develop on a laptop using IntelliJ (with several GigaBytes of RAM, like 8, 16, ...), and I use `scp` to transfer the code to (and possibly from) the Raspberry Pi.
- Worst case scenario, I do a `git push` from the development machine, and a `git pull` from the Raspberry PI.
+ Worst case scenario, I do a `git push` from the development machine, and a `git pull` from the Raspberry Pi.
- I found it actually faster and more efficient than developing directly on the Raspberry PI.
+ I found it actually faster and more efficient than developing directly on the Raspberry Pi.

 ##### Something to keep in mind

  The Java Virtual Machine (JVM) implements the Java Platform Debugging Architecture (JPDA).
 This allows **_remote debugging_**.
- In other words, you run the code on the Raspberry PI,
+ In other words, you run the code on the Raspberry Pi,
  but you debug it (set breakpoints, introspect variable values, etc) on another machine (the one where the IDE runs).
  This is specially useful when the code interacts with sensors and other devices that are not supported from the laptop.
  This will make your life considerably easier than if you used another language missing it (like Python, C, and many others).